Gibberlings3/transitions/transitions/readme.transitions.english.txt

 ------------------------------------------------------------------------
 13 Add a little snark (Optional)
 ------------------------------------------------------------------------
-Just adds some fun snarky comments to the otherwise stuffy or inane dialogue
+Just adds some fun snarky comments to otherwise stuffy or inane dialogue

 ------------------------------------------------------------------------
 14 Use abbreviated capture scene leading to BG2 (Optional)